PredictiveIntelligenceLab/jaxpi/README.md

 ## Updates

 - **May 2024**: We have released the code for our latest paper, "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks".
-Please see repo branch `piratenet` for the implementation and examples.
+Please see repo branch `pirate` for the implementation and examples.